krydos/blog/_posts/2018-02-19-gdb-dashboard.md

 ^ Click to make it bigger.

 Looks very nice, it updates itself each time when you `step` or do another action.
-It was confusing why Memory area is empty by defualt and shows nothing even when I try to `x <memory>`.
+It was confusing why Memory area is empty by default and shows nothing even when I try to `x <memory>`.

 It turned out I have to tell dashboard to watch for particular area of memory.
 Here is how to do it: